 The Town of Hudson Bay has a hospital, medical clinic, a public health clinic, a dental clinic, handivan and ambulance service.

 In 1988 a modern, acute care twenty bed hospital was opened.
 In 1998 a new long-term care addition/renovation was added to the hospital.
 The facility now has 20 long-term care beds, 2 respite beds, 10 acute beds and 5 day/night care beds.
-The facility is staffed by three doctors, primary care nurse and the necessary support staff.
+The facility is staffed by four doctors, two primary care nurse and the necessary support staff.
 The public health clinic is also housed in the hospital/long-term care facility.

 Services provided by visiting professionals are outlined as follows: Surgeon visits monthly from Melfort; Public Health Inspector visits as needed from Melfort; Speech Language Pathologist and Early Childhood Psychologist visits as needed from Melfort; Public Health Nutritionist consults as needed from Melfort; Mental Health Nurse works full-time based in Hudson Bay; Psychiatrist visits quarterly from Prince Albert; Social Services visits bi-weekly from Melfort; Public Health Nutritionist consults as needed from Melfort; Dietician and Diabetes Educator visit twice monthly from Tisdale; Dental Health Educator visits quarterly from Melfort.; Physiotherapist visits every Monday except stat holidays from Melfort.